tkashkin/Adwaita-for-Steam/README.md

 Run `./install.py -l` to see customization options and `./install.py -p ${patch_name}` to apply them.

+Run `./install.py -w {base, full, none}` to change the type of theme for web based elements of steam. base is a basic default, full includes heavier theming (including chat), and none disables this feature.

+Run `./install.py -we ${web_extra_name}` to add an optional extra to the web theme.

 Run `./install.py -h` to see all installer options.

 ### Manual installation